Enzo Cabrera (footballer, born 1999)

-Enzo Daniel Cabrera (born 20 November 1999) is an Argentine professional footballer who plays as a forward for Maltese side Birkirkara, on loan from Newell's Old Boys.
+Enzo Daniel Cabrera (born 20 November 1999) is an Argentine professional footballer who plays as a forward for Cypriot club AEK Larnaca.

-Career

-Club
+Club career

 Cabrera's career started with Newell's Old Boys.
 Juan Manuel Llop was the manager who promoted him into the club's first-team squad, selecting him in fixtures throughout the 2017–18 Argentine Primera División.
 His professional debut arrived on 16 September 2017, he was substituted on for the final twenty-seven minutes with the scoreline goalless; the match eventually ended in a 2–0 win, with Cabrera assisting both goals.
 Cabrera's first start came less than a month later versus Godoy Cruz, which was one of a total fourteen appearances for Newell's Old Boys in 2017–18.

 In July 2021, Cabrera joined Spanish Segunda División RFEF club CF Intercity on a one-year loan deal.
 After returning from the spell in Spain, Cabrera signed a new loan deal on 5 August 2022 with Maltese side Birkirkara for one year.

+On 1 July 2024, Cabrera signed a three-year contract with AEK Larnaca in Cyprus.

-International
+International career

 Cabrera has previously been selected to train with both the Argentina U20s and the senior team.